-The California Constitution gives defendants in a criminal case the right to have their case heard by a jury trial, which is a group of twelve people from the public who are responsible for reviewing the facts of the case and then deciding whether a defendant is guilty or not guilty of the crimes for they were charged with.
+The California Constitution empowers defendants in a criminal case with the right to have their case heard by a jury trial.
+This group of twelve individuals from the public is entrusted with the responsibility of reviewing the facts of the case and determining the defendant's guilt or innocence.
+This right is a powerful tool in the hands of the accused, ensuring a fair and just legal process.

 However, while a jury will never be precisely proportionate to the community's demographics regarding race, ethnicity, gender, sexual orientation, etc., the defense or prosecution can't attempt to make the jury unrepresentative.